 If your toddler has more trouble separating from you, visit the Kids Camp on day one to check it out and take some time to acclimate and get familiar with the idea.
 Hop back another day for a quick visit to ease into it.
 Before you know it, your toddler might be pushing you out the door!

 Consider Hiring Private Childcare

 If you have a toddler who is used to an early bedtime, you can hire a private babysitter to stay with them so you can enjoy the resort’s nightlife, bars and restaurants either alone as a couple or while having fun with older children.
 A well-rested toddler makes for a hoppy toddler, so try to stick to your toddler’s sleep and nap schedule on vacation as best you can.

-Private childcare is available from 7 a.m. to 9 p.m. (for $20 per hour).
+Private childcare is available from 7 a.m. to 9 p.m. (for and hourly fee).
 The nannies (specializing in infant care for ages 0 to 24 months) and childcare specialists (ages 2 to 17) are certified by the International Nanny Association and qualified with an Associate's Degree in Early Childhood Education.